-Notice that zfs snapshots (without adding replication on top of it) can be easily combined with DRBD or MARS replication, because zfs snapshots are residing at filesystem layer, while DRBD / MARS replicas are located at the lower block layer.
+Notice that zfs snapshots (without adding fs-layer replication on top of it) can be easily combined with block-layer DRBD or MARS replication.
+Reason: zfs snapshots are necessarily residing at filesystem layer, while DRBD / MARS replicas are located at the lower block layer (see the picture in section Performance Arguments from Architecture).
+Due to original Unix architecture, cartesian products of layers are possible in many cases.